Near-Web/bounties/README.md

 # bounties
-This repository is used for posting bounties to Bountysource.
+This repository is used for posting bounties